 Whenever possible the Club sends a “key vote” alert to Capitol Hill prior to an expected roll call vote or pending legislative action important to the Club’s goals.
 Notwithstanding the Club’s “key vote” alerts, the Foundation reserves the right to include any vote or action in the study.

-Legislative Actions Considered
+Legislative Actions Considered in 2019

 Scores are computed on a scale of 0 to 100.
 Each vote or action in the rating is assigned a certain number of points depending on its relative importance.
 Absences are not counted, though the Foundation reserves the right to do so if, in its judgment, a Member’s position was otherwise discernible.